Unusual things to do in London: hidden gems and quirky spots

 His love for interior design and architecture is evident and the house is just magnificent.

-The result is delightful, elegant and somewhat eclectic, and the space was turned into a museum that’s open to the public.
+The house has been renovated and turned into a museum that’s open to the public.

-The most extraordinary part of the museum and the highlight of the house is the Arab Hall, based on a room in a palace in Palermo.
+The most extraordinary part of the museum, the highlight of the house, is the Arab Hall – a stunning section of the house with oriental decorations, based on a room in a palace in Palermo.

 It’s a room too gorgeous to describe in words, covered in Islamic mosaic tiles with a dome above a fountain.